-Identification and classification of deciduous trees, shrubs, vines and groundcovers with some evergreen trees and shrubs.
+Identification and classification of deciduous trees, shrubs, vines and groundcovers.
 Includes the study of the plant materials cultural requirements and landscape uses.
-Lab included.
-Prerequisite: HRT 1013 (Fall only)
+Lab: 2 hours per week.
+Prerequisite: HRT 1014

-HRT 2343 CONTROLLED ENVIRONMENTS HORTICULTURE - FALL
+HRT 2343 CONTROLLED ENVIRONMENTS HORTICULTURE

 This is a study of the operation and management of greenhouses and related environments.
-Emphasis is on infrastructure, cultural systems, production, and marketing of commercial floricultural, vegetable, and herb crops as practiced in the fall such as fall bedding plants and poinsettia.
-Lab and field trips are included.
-Prerequisite: HRT 1013 (Fall only)
+Emphasis is on infrastructure, cultural systems, production, and marketing of commercial floriculture, vegetable, and herb crops.
+Lab: 2 hours per week.
+Prerequisite: HRT 1014